 Rallus crepitans crepitans Status: Accidental in winter.
 Documentation: Specimen: UNSM ZM14120, 30 Jan 1951 near Stapleton, Logan Co (Rapp and Rapp 1951).
-Taxonomy: Recently (Chesser et al 2014) the 15 or so subspecies previously included in Clapper Rail R. longirostris (AOU 1957) were split into two groups, seven in South America, under Mangrove Rail R. […]
+Taxonomy: The 15 subspecies previously included in Clapper Rail R. longirostris (AOU 1957) were split into two groups in 2014, seven in South America (a new subspecies was described in 2016) under Mangrove […]

 BLACK RAIL